imcf/auto-tx/README.md

 ## Installation

-**TODO: rework section!**

-~~Currently the service doesn't have a *conventional* installer but rather has to be registered using the `InstallUtil.exe` tool coming with the .NET framework.
+The AutoTx service doesn't have a *conventional* installer but rather has to be registered using the `InstallUtil.exe` tool coming with the .NET framework.
 A PowerShell script to help with the installation is provided with each AutoTx package.
-To use the script, follow these steps:~~
+To use the script, follow these steps:

 - Log on to the computer using an account with adminstrative privileges.
 - Edit the `ScriptsConfig.ps1` settings file, adjust the values according to your setup.
 - Open a PowerShell console using the `Run as Administrator` option.
-This is absolutely crucial, as otherwise `InstallUtil` will fail to do its job.
-Simply being logged on to the computer as an admin is **NOT SUFFICIENT!** The script [Run-ElevatedPowerShell.ps1](Scripts/Run-ElevatedPowerShell.ps1) can  be used to start a shell with elevated permissions.
+The script [Run-ElevatedPowerShell.ps1](Scripts/Run-ElevatedPowerShell.ps1) can  be used to start a shell with elevated permissions.
 - Navigate to the installation package directory, run the `Install-Service.ps1` script.
+- Supply the two required configuration files in the `conf/` subdirectory of the service installation location and start the service using `Start-Service AutoTx`.

 ### Manual Installation